 Animal Health Care Assistant

-Animal care assistants support our medical team of veterinarians and veterinarian technicians in caring for the health of all our cats and kittens.
+Animal health care assistants support our medical team of veterinarians and veterinary technicians in caring for the health of all our cats and kittens.
 Some of the duties include administering medications, recording vital signs, and charting.

 Community/Cat Assistant Team (CAT)

 Cat care volunteers take care of the day-to-day needs of our shelter and Marketplace felines.
 People who love taking care of kitties, including feeding and scooping, are perfect for this role.
 You will feel the eternal gratitude of FieldHaven’s kitties and humans.
-Time required is a minimum two shifts per month.
+A minimum of two shifts per month is required.

 FieldHaven Marketplace is an award-winning thrift store operated by staff and volunteers for the benefit of FieldHaven Feline Center.
 If you like retail, you’ll love volunteering here, where you can help organize and categorize donations, merchandise the store, cashier, and interact with customers.